Let's say you write a book. The readers love it, the critics love it, and everyone wants to see a movie of it. But when the movie

 - The Girl Who Leapt Through Time one novel that received: three televisions series, four live-action films, one animation film, and two manga adaptations.

 - Les Misérables: So much Les Miz.
-Over 60 adaptations for radio, theatre, TV and film (the latest being a big-screen adaptation of the stage musical).
+Over 60 adaptations for radio, anime, theatre, TV, film (the latest being a big-screen adaptation of the stage musical) and at least one fighting game.
+Yep.

 - The Bible has been adapted literally hundreds of times, covering just about every medium there is, which can be expected, since it's the religious text for the world's largest religion.
 Among the most commonly adapted Bible stories are the stories of Noah, Moses and Jesus.